perarnau/ccontrol/ccontrol/README.markdown

 CControl : a software cache partitionning tool
 ==============================================

-CControl (Cache Control) is a Linux kernel module and accompagning libraries to control the amount of memory cache data structures inside an application can use.
+CControl (Cache Control) is a Linux kernel module and accompanying libraries to control the amount of memory cache data structures inside an application can use.